Mobile Signal Strength and Coverage

 Our NB-IOT and LTE-M coverage and signal strength data is delivered through a two-step-process.
 First of all, through our cellular crowdsourced data we know the coverage by band for each operator.
 We also know, which operators offers which LPWAN technology on which band.
 If we detect signal in an LPWAN band for a specific operator, we mark that location as NB-IOT or LTE-M “capable”. i.e. , if the operator has enabled the relevant LPWAN technology for the covering celltower, there will be a signal at the indicated strength.
 However, to be absolutely sure that there will be a signal, we need confirmation that the covering tower is indeed enabled for that LPWAN technology.
 This data we obtain by working with our IOT partners who provide us with the data sourced from their devices.

-Through this combination of cellular and IOT crowdsourced data we are able to provide highly accurate NB-IOT and LTE-M coverage maps.
+Through this combination of cellular and IOT crowdsourced data we are able to provide highly accurate LTE-M and NB-IOT coverage maps.

-Teragence Signal Checker provides location-specific, transparent data on the quality of NBIOT availability and signal strength across Europe and North America.
+Teragence Signal Checker provides location-specific, transparent data on the quality of NB-IoT signal strength and availability across Europe and North America.